How to Add Lines in Word

 • Underlining text for emphasis or titles.

-• Separating sections of text for better readability.
+• Separating sections for better readability.

 • Creating forms or templates.